arcus-azure/arcus.scripting/docs/preview/features/powershell/azure-api-management.md

 # New API operation '$OperationName' on API Management service was added.
 ```

-## Import policy to an product in the API Management service
+## Import policy to a product in the API Management service

 Imports a policy from a file to a product in Azure API Management.